 1 oz (30g) pumpkin seeds

-Mix all the ingredients in a large bowl and store in an airtight jar.
+Mix all the ingredients in a large bowl and store in an

 Each serving: